 - information to intramural trainees about the resources offered by OITE.

-- confidential, informal, and neutral assistance to NIH staff to address and resolve work-related conflicts and issues;
+- confidential, informal, and neutral assistance to all members of the NIH community to address workplace or lab-related conflicts and communication challenges;

-- consultation, coaching, and mediation and facilitation services to individuals as appropriate, and when requested, to help resolve work-related conflicts;
+- consultation, coaching, and facilitation services to individuals, groups, and organizations;

-- training to the NIH community on conflict resolution, negotiation, communication, and other topics to help prevent and mitigate workplace problems;
+- workshops and presentations to the NIH community on conflict resolution, conflict management, negotiation, communication, and other topics aimed to prevent and mitigate workplace concerns; and

 For more information about the following references, please call Civil at 301-402-4845 or refer to the NIH Civil website - https://hr.nih.gov/working-nih/civil.